wpkc/mindbody-calendar/README.md

 This code uses Devin Crossman's MindBody API wrapper code.
 The current version of that code is here: https://github.com/devincrossman/mindbody-php-api

-Note: This is an unfinished project, and I have no plans to continue work on it.
-It was supposed to replace Modern Tribe's "The Events Calendar" WordPress plugin event display functionality for a client that signed up with MindBody Online.
+Note: This is a fully functional, but unfinished project.
+I have no plans to continue work on it at thi time.
+It was designed to replace the functionality of Modern Tribe's "The Events Calendar" WordPress plugin for a client that was using that before they signed up with MindBody Online.
 I did not find out until after I wrote all this code that you must have an Accelerate or Ultimate level account to get API access, and my client only had a Solo account.
 Upgrading their account was not possibile with their budget, so I discontinued development.

 Installation: